Statehood Quarters Collection

 If you're just starting out, it may be fun to start rooting around in your pocket change and seeing what you can find.
 This is a great way to get started, but with so many designs, it may be difficult to find some of the states or scarcer mint marks.
 To build a quality collection it is best to purchase graded coins from a trusted dealer.
 For the easiest way to build your collection, consider joining Littleton's 50 State Commemorative Quarter Club – each month you will receive a selection of Statehood quarters for a 15-day examination period in your own home, risk free.
 If you discover any coins you like, purchasing them is simple, and if not, you can always return them at no cost to you.
 This is a convenient way to see and handle the coins before you buy, and a great introduction to Statehood quarters for a new collector.

 Storage and Display

 A complete year set of Statehood quarters contains 50 coins – a good reason to consider your options for storage and display!
 There are several ways to store your 50 State Quarter Collection: for the first-time collector, a Statehood Quarter Map Folder may be the simplest option.
 Or, you can select an easy-to-use Statehood Quarter Display Folder that has predetermined spots for each state, which along with our coin checklist will make completing your collection even easier!
 These folders only hold one coin for each state – if you're planning on creating a complete collection, a Statehood Quarter Album may be a better option as it has places for Philadelphia, Denver, and San Francisco issues.
-You may want to consider a framed display to showcase your collection.

 Storage is incredibly important – you worked hard on your collection, and it deserves to be beautifully displayed!
 Find out more about caring for your coins.